Incorporate enterprise testing strategy — myths vs reality?

 The plan implements the strategy!

-A detailed Test Plan needs that strategic direction to avoid being chaotic wheel every sprint/release — yet creating a meaningful plan requires understanding the product’s risks, scope, and quality goals (which the strategy helps define).
+A detailed Test Plan needs that strategic direction to avoid being a chaotic wheel every sprint/release — yet creating a meaningful plan requires understanding the product’s risks, scope, and quality goals (which the strategy helps define).

-- Identify the problem and risks.
+1. Identify the problem and risks.

-- Choose a testing approach (strategy).
+2. Choose a testing approach (strategy).

-- Create a test plan to execute that strategy.
+3. Create a test plan to execute that strategy.

 In Agile contexts, Scrum/Kanban, especially AI testing now, this illusion often lies between 2 extremes:

+We are 💪 Agile!
+Let’s build something, show it in two weeks, and keep moving ahead.
+We do not need heavy documentation — we test continuously!
+So, development teams skip best practices for a good enterprise testing strategy and keep a very lightweight strategy, just a one-page mention.
 When testing lacks a strategic foundation, it results in chronic inconsistency across sprints, releases, and teams.
-One sprint might focus heavily on UI automation, while the next shifts to manual exploratory testing with no coherent focus on risk.
-Without a strategy, every sprint reinvents the testing process, creating a pure illusion of progress.
-This leads to duplicated efforts, overlooked non-functional requirements — such as performance, security, and accessibility — and a steady accumulation of defects in production.”
+One sprint might focus heavily on UI automation, while the next shifts to manual exploratory testing with no coherent focus on risks.
+Instead of a predictable, scalable process, every sprint reinvents the testing process, creating a pure illusion of progress.

+Testing teams create full ISTQB-style test plans for each sprint and release, with hundreds of test cases generated by AI, exact schedules, and entry/exit criteria.
 Rigid plans become outdated by mid-sprint due to shifting requirements, leaving testers to either ignore the plan entirely or waste valuable time constantly updating it.
-Illusion that a comprehensive plan exists, but it no longer reflects the project reality.

-Green dashboard trap of automated test reports
+#4: Green dashboard trap of automated test reports

-Next, we will discuss one of the most dangerous and widespread pitfalls in modern software quality practices — an illusion that an automated test suite consistently passes.
+We will discuss one of the most dangerous and widespread pitfalls in modern software quality practices — an illusion that an automated test suite consistently passes.
 It is particularly common in dominant CI/CD environments (everything shows green on dashboards, reports, and build status), leading teams to believe the software is stable, low-risk, and ready to release, while serious defects still escape to production, users complain, or outages occur.

 Yeah, the main problem is isolating automation from the overall vision.
 You have hundreds of atomic tests and green reports to tell the client that everything is fine, but this is wrong.
 Automated tests only check what they’ve been explicitly told to check.
 Functionality may work fine, yet the product fails to meet the actual requirements of the end users.

 Another critical factor for successful test automation is testability, as part of the test design.
 For example, some features of your product may be designed in a way that makes them difficult to automate.
 Ultimately, testing return on investment only when the product’s architecture is intentionally structured for ease of testability.
 By prioritizing this, the team expands the possibilities for automation — delivering real business value rather than just Closed Tickets.
-The test strategy must be discussed with the development team from the beginning to anticipate architectural roadblocks and suggest alternative approaches before they become technical debt.
+The automation test strategy within the enterprise testing policy must be discussed with the development team from the beginning to anticipate architectural roadblocks and suggest alternative approaches before they become technical debt.
 Like choosing the specific automation before knowing the challenge.
 Managing test flakiness is here too; we won’t be diving into it today.
 Deep-dive articles on the subject: Overcome Flaky Tests: Straggle Flakiness in Your Test Framework

-AI & Automation in test Strategy implementation
+AI & automation in enterprise test strategy implementation

-Traditional test strategies focused on manual and scripted test automation approaches with fixed pyramids; today’s strategies treat
+Traditional test strategies focused on manual and scripted test automation approaches with fixed pyramids; today’s modern enterprise test strategies treat AI-augmented automation as a foundational layer in the testing pyramid.

 The new evolution distinguishes strict roles now in the balance of human and AI collaboration.
 QA engineers become quality intelligence specialists who oversee AI outputs.

+The key is applying AI with context and control, not blindly.
 You can easily use AI as your architectural partner to link Strategy (Vision) and Plan (Logistics) adjust based on real-time feedback.
 Implementation of AI in test strategy handles reduce time consuming in repetitive tasks; humans focus on strategy, exploratory, ethics, complex risks.

 Integrating AI into your test strategy automates time-consuming, repetitive tasks, allowing human testers to shift their focus toward high-value activities, for instance, tracking strategy, exploratory testing, ethics, and complex risk assessment.